 Back in the kitchen, she scraped off a bit of frosting, re-smoothed the surface and covered the pan.
 That evening, her husband asked, “What happened to the cake?
 The icing is so thin.”

-Of the many things I have learned from Patricia during our friendship, I believe this to be the most important.
-Her upbringing as a third culture kid paved the way to a life lesson she exemplifies in adulthood.
+Of the many things I have learned from Patricia throughout our friendship, I believe this to be the most important.
+Her upbringing as a third culture kid in India paved the way to a life lesson she exemplifies so well in adulthood.
 Honed in primitive villages in the dry plains, to boarding school from a tender age amid lush Himalayan hills, to the mid-western United States, to Singapore, and back to the U.S., Patricia learned to lean into life’s changes and persevere through its’ challenges.

 She didn’t teach me how to cook curry, but she teaches everyone by example.
-With compassion, intelligent curiosity, an always positive attitude, flexibility, and laughter, Patricia leads in the direction of how far we can grow.
+With compassion, intelligent curiosity, a completely positive outlook, flexibility, and laughter, Patricia leads in the direction of how far we can grow.

 COCOA CHOCOLATE CAKE [credit to Cate Whitcomb and P. Green-Sotos]